 So, I’d suggest steering clear of marketing gimmicks with claims to ‘soothe’ and ‘heal’ your turtle in the name of natural wellness.

-What Can Get Turtles High?
+What Other Food Can Make Turtles High?

 There’s no concrete evidence on if and how turtles get high in the wild.
 It’s also unsure if they do it on purpose.
 However, since they have C1 and C2 receptors, THC can make your turtle high.
 So, anything that contains cannabinoids, from marijuana and black truffles to cacao and black pepper, has the potential of making your turtle high.